Longing for an exotic getaway?

 If you’re looking for some cultural immersion, try the Tennessee Heritage Arts & Crafts Trail– known locally as The Glades.
-This historic 8- mile loop was first started in the early 1900’s as a way to showcase the largest community of artists in the U.S. Goods for purchase include:
+This historic 8- mile loop was first started in the early 1900’s as a way to showcase the largest community of artists in the United States.
+Goods for purchase include:

 - frameable art

 You’ll be sure to find plenty of unique gifts and goods from your trip to the Smokies.

 2. Experience the History of Gatlinburg